alonitac/TheLongOne/README.md

 # file encSampleMsgReady.txt is ready now to be used in "openssl enc...." command
 ```

-Recall the symmetric encryption demo the [networking and security](../tutorials/19_networking_security.md) tutorial, see how to decrypt a message.

 You should `exit` the program upon an invalid decryption with exit code `6`, and print informational message, e.g.:
 ```text